 The next call for nominations for this award will open in 2016.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Awards Committees.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
+The committee will consider the nomination a maximum of 3 times, before the nomination is retired.
+Re-nomination is possible after 1 round has passed.